 You are advised not to store or leave personal valuables unattended.
 While theft is relatively rare, occasional losses do occur.
 If you are the victim of a theft, contact Security immediately.

 There is a shuttle service available for residents and fellows traveling between Memorial Medical Center and St. John's Hospital.
 The operating hours of the shuttle are Monday - Friday from 6:00 a.m. to 6:00 p.m.
 The shuttle pick up/drop off at Memorial is located by the lower level of the physician parking garage near the Garden Entrance on Rutledge Street (LL "C" building).
-The shuttle pick up/drop off at St. John’s Hospital is the main hospital entrance and the main entrance of the Carol Jo Vecchie Women & Children’s Center.
+The shuttle pick up/drop off at St. John’s Hospital is the main hospital entrance and the main entrance of the Carol Jo Vecchie Women & Children’s Center, the Pavilion, the MOB, and Prairie Heart Institute.

 The shuttle service is not available on weekends or after hours.
 Resident and fellows must provide their own transportation between hospitals during these times.
 Security personnel are only able to provide transportation in cases of emergencies.
 Emergencies in this situation are considered a patient related or medical emergency only.